 Considering the overwhelming number of possible places to teach overseas, it’s inevitable that each country will require different qualifications for English instructors.
 Because of visa requirements or government restrictions, certain countries may require that English teachers hold a four-year degree, but if you don't have a degree, do not let this deter you.
 There are many, many places throughout the world where you can live and explore while teaching English, even without a university degree.

-1) China - A fantastically large English-teaching market, China’s growing middle class demands access to English language instruction.
-The country’s economy is booming, accompanied by a strong need for English teachers.
+1) China - With an estimated 300+ million Chinese learning English, China represents the largest and most diverse job market for teaching English in the world.
+The country’s economy has been the fastest growing in the world over the past two decades and with much of that growth fueled by international trade, the need for English teachers is immense.
 Native English speakers can work teaching English in China without a college degree very easily.
 Language schools in throughout the country prefer a degree but with nearly 300,000,000 students learning English in China each year, schools need native English teachers.
 Bejing and Shanghai will most likely have severe competition from those with a degree, but there are over 100 cities in China with over 1 million people such as Nanjing, Chongqing and Hangzhou.
 Language schools in China frequently provide foreign English teachers with such benefits as free airfare, housing allowances, medical insurance, paid vacation and a completion bonus.

 2) Nicaragua - This beautiful gem of a tropical Central American nation offers everything that Costa Rica does, but it's cheaper, it is not overrun with tourists, and the job market is not nearly as competitive.
 Known for its stunning natural beauty, alluring tropical climate and charming historic cities, Nicaragua offers a super authentic Latin American experience and a perfect opportunity to learn Spanish.
 English teaching opportunities in Nicaragua are concentrated in major cities like Managua and Leon.
 Fantastic beaches, stunning volcanoes and lush rain forests are never far away.
 Those who are interested in teaching in this may consider earning their TEFL certification in Nicaragua at ITA's new course location in the historic town of Leon.